DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 And the new bookmark would be added pointing to current url with default location of `Other bookmarks` folder.

-Same thing is happening here.
-Once we submit our form a bookmark is gonna be added into `Other bookmarks` folder, except it is gonna be updated whenever we load a new page containing a url matching our regular expression.
+Same thing is happening here. **Once we submit our form a bookmark is gonna be added into `Other bookmarks` folder**, except it is gonna be updated whenever we load a new page containing a url matching our regular expression.

 But WHAT is a regular expression?
 Ever looked through page by using CTRL+F?
 Well regular expression is kinda the same, except it contains special characters which you can find more about by watching playlist that we are already on.
 But for now we won't be needing these special characters.

 So now that we got that covered, what should our regular expression be?
-Well let's have a closer look at the url of the playlist:
+Let's have a closer look at the url of the playlist:
 <br>

 [![playlist url](./doc/playlistUrl.PNG)]()